Kōjien

 (広辞苑, Kōjien) is a single-volume Japanese dictionary first published by Iwanami Shoten in 1955.
 It is widely regarded as the most authoritative dictionary of Japanese, and newspaper editorials frequently cite its definitions.
 As of 2007, it had sold 11 million copies.

 Izuru Shinmura

 Kōjien was the magnum opus of Shinmura Izuru, 1876–1967, a professor of linguistics and Japanese at Kyoto University.
-He was born in Yamaguchi Prefecture and graduated from the prestigious Tokyo University, where he was a student of Kazutoshi Ueda (上田万年).
+He was born in Yamaguchi Prefecture and graduated from the Tokyo University, where he was a student of Kazutoshi Ueda (上田万年).
 After studying in Germany, Ueda taught comparative linguistics and edited foreign-language dictionaries in the latter part of the Meiji era.
 Through his tutelage, Shinmura became involved in Japanese language lexicography.
 Even Kōjien editions published after his death credit Shinmura as the chief editor.

 History

 Jien

 The predecessor of Kōjien originated during the Great Depression in East Asia.
 In 1930, the publisher Shigeo Oka (岡茂雄, Oka Shigeo, 1894–1989) wanted to create a Japanese dictionary for high school students.
 He asked his friend Shinmura to be chief editor, and they chose the title Jien (辞苑 "Garden of words") in a classical allusion to the Ziyuan (字苑, "Garden of characters") Chinese dictionary.
 Shinmura appointed his son Takeshi Shinmura (新村猛, Shinmura Takeshi, 1905–1992) as an editor, and in 1935, Hakubunkan (博文館) published the Jien dictionary.
 It contained some 160,000 headword entries of old and new Japanese vocabulary, as well as encyclopedic content, and quickly became a bestseller.